-In the case of the above-described Step Rate Mortgage Loans bearing interest during the first and second years of the Mortgage Loans at interest rates two percentage points and one percentage point, respectively, lower than the final interest rate at the beginning of the third year of the Mortgage Loan, the Authority required that the interest rate to be charged during the second year (or the first year in the case of Mortgage Loans that have a loan to value ratio below 80% or Mortgage Loans insured by private mortgage insurance or FHA) of the Mortgage Loan be used in underwriting the proposed mortgagor's ability to meet payments on the Mortgage Loan.
+In the case of the above-described Step Rate Mortgage Loans bearing interest during the first and second years of the Mortgage Loans at interest rates two percentage points and one percentage point, respectively, lower than the final interest rate at the beginning of the third year of the Mortgage Loans, the Authority required that the interest rate to be charged during the second year (or the first year in the case of Mortgage Loans that have a loan to value ratio below 80% or Mortgage Loans insured by private mortgage insurance or FHA) of the Mortgage Loan be used in underwriting the proposed mortgagor's ability to meet payments on the Mortgage Loan.
 In the case of Interest Only Mortgage Loans on which interest only will be payable during the initial seven (7) years, the Authority required the underwriting of the proposed mortgagor on the basis of his ability to make the interest only payments.
-For Home Stride Second Mortgage Loans, the Authority required the underwriting of the mortgagor on his ability to make payments on the Authority financed First Mortgage Loan without regard to the payments of principal and interest on the Home Stride Second Mortgage Loan that commence three years thereafter.
-As stated above, effective July 1, 2008, the Authority suspended the financing of Step Rate Mortgage Loans, Interest Only Mortgage Loans, and Home Stride Second Mortgage Loans.
-No assurance can be given whether the Authority will recommence the financing of Step Rate Mortgage Loans, Interest Only Mortgage Loans or Home Stride Second Mortgage Loans.
+For Home Stride Second Mortgage Loans, the Authority required the underwriting of the mortgage to an without regard to the payments of principal and interest on the Home Stride Second Mortgage Loan that commence three years thereafter.
+As stated above, effective July 1, 2008, the Authority suspended the financing of Step Rate Mortgage Loans, Interest Only Mortgage Loans, and Home Stride Second Mortgage Loans or Home Stride Second Mortgage Loans or Home Stride Second Mortgage Loans, Interest Only Mortgage Loans, and Home Stride Second Mortgage Loans, Interest Only Mortgage Loans, and Home Stride Second Mortgage Loans or Home Stride Second Mortgage Loans, Interest Only Mortgage Loans, Interest Only Mortgage Loans, Interest Only Mortgage Loans, Interest Only Mortgage Loans or Home Stride Second Mortgage Loans.